vibhav950/zerotunnel/docs/specifications/KAPPA.md

 - **Bob** wants to allow parties like **Alice** to send him encrypted data only if **Alice** knows the password, and must also prove to **Alice** that he knows the password.

-There may be a **Server** involved in relaying data between **Alice** and **Bob** but this is solely to enable application-level features like peer-discovery and communication across NATs.
+There may be a **Server** involved in relaying data between **Alice** and **Bob** but this is solely to enable application-level features like peer discovery and communication across NATs.
 Such a **Server** has no participation in the handshake.
 The handshake enforces cryptographic techniques that make it extremely difficult for any third party who does not know the password (such as a relay server) to compromise the security of the communication.
 However, if such an interfering third party is able to alter data from the sender in transit and relay it to the recipient, such an effort will cause a handshake failure between **Alice** and **Bob** causing a sort of Denial-Of-Service.

 ### 2.4 Named key pairs